-Integrating specific academic environments into four Ball State University Residence Halls was a key early design consideration for the combined $101 million projects.
-There was an opportunity to completely renovate the 50-some-year-old buildings to create an interplay between pre-millennial student lifestyle, academic, and career interests while also optimizing for energy efficiency.
+Integrating specific academic environments into four Ball State University Residence Halls was a key early design consideration for the combined $141+ million projects.
+There was an opportunity to create an interplay between pre-millennial student lifestyle, academic, and career interests while also optimizing for energy efficiency.
 By adding the latest technologies, new amenities, and flexible design elements into the residence halls, a new sense of camaraderie and function can be seen throughout.

 Here’s a synopsis for each: